jrdnwrth/artificial-intelligence/model/creating_adjectives.md

 Beauty and Motivation
 =====================
+Beauty is a longing or desire, not a satisfaction.

 Beauty is unexplainable.
 Some things we like because of reasons.
 Somethings we like because we like them.
 They are **hard-wired**.